 practical things to do to help your community

-A Servant’s Heart: 6 Bible Verses about Helping Others for Joy in Serving
+A Servant’s Heart: 14 Bible Verses about Serving Others

 There are so many opportunities in our day to day lives to serve when we open our hearts and listen to the holy spirit!
 We were created to walk alongside God and participate with him in his plans.
 Serving gives us purpose and direction and encourages us to branch out and walk in our spiritual gifts.